 Such applause, however, can be addicting.
 The proud person ultimately will do anything to make the ovation happen and keep it going.
 But there can only be one star.
 Pride is essentially competitive.
 So anyone who threatens to steal the show becomes a mortal enemy.
 Even if he happens to be God.

 The proud man does not teach to enlighten, but rather to pontificate, to impress, to appear as the authority.
 So the Pharisees laid heavy moral burdens upon the shoulders of the people without lifting a finger to help them (Mat 23:4).
-They coveted the title of “teacher” (that’s what “rabbi” means) and “father” (teachers in the ancient world were regarded as spiritual fathers), but really did not want the responsibility that these roles entailed.
+They coveted the titles of “teacher” (that’s what “rabbi” means) and “father” (teachers in the ancient world were regarded as spiritual fathers).
+But really, they did not want to shoulder the responsibility that these roles entailed.

-The humble person, on the other hand, is secure in the love of God and therefore has no need of pomp and circumstance.
-He is not afraid to look at his own littleness, for He clearly sees the greatness of a God who is not a competitor, but a loving Father.
+The humble, on the other hand, are secure in the love of God and therefore have no need of pomp and circumstance.
+They are not afraid to look at their own littleness, for they clearly see the greatness of a God who is not a competitor, but a loving Father.

-This post focuses on pride, one of the seven deadly or capital sins, and how it was the undoing of the proud Pharisees.
+This post focuses on pride, one of the seven deadly or capital sins, and how this spiritual disease was the undoing of the proud Pharisees.
 It is offered as a reflection upon the readings for the 31st Sunday in Ordinary Time, liturgical cycle A — Malachi 1:14-2:2, 8-10, Psalm 131:1-3, I Thessalonians 2:7-9;13; Matthew 23:1-12.